 What TOG should a sleeping bag be?

-When your baby is heavy enough to use a sleeping bag then be aware of their tog ratings.
+When your baby is heavy enough to use a baby sleeping bag then be aware of their tog ratings.
 Sleeping bags are usually given a tog rating according to the warmth they provide.
 Commercial sleeping bags have the following tog ratings: